hashicorp/consul/corefile.5.md

 ## Name

-*corefile* - configuration file for CoreDNS
+*corefile* - configuration file for CoreDNS.

 ## Description

-A *corefile* specifies the (internal) servers CoreDNS should run and what plugins each of these should chain.
+A *corefile* specifies the internal servers CoreDNS should run and what plugins each of these should chain.
 The syntax is as follows:

 ~~~ txt